The Black-Scholes Equation in Presence of Arbitrage: Geometric Arbitrage Theory Background

 which, expressed in terms of Stratonovich's integral, leads to

 By taking Stratonovich's derivative $\mathcal{D}$ on both side we get

 which, together with the first statement in expression (\ref{sf}) proves the second one. \end{proof}

-For the reminder of this paper unless otherwise stated we will deal only with $\mathcal{D}$ differentiable market models, $\mathcal{D}$ differentiable strategies, and, when necessary, with $\mathcal{D}$ differentiable state price deflators.
-All It\^{o} processes are $\mathcal{D}$ differentiable, so that the class of considered admissible strategies is very large.
+For the reminder of this paper unless otherwise stated we will deal only with weak $\mathcal{D}$-differentiable market models, weak $\mathcal{D}$-differentiable strategies, and, when necessary, with weak $\mathcal{D}$-differentiable state price deflators.
+All It\^{o} processes are weak $\mathcal{D}$-differentiable, so that the class of considered admissible strategies is very large.